Operator-led AI for SMEs

 We work fractionally so you do not pay for slack

 A full-time AI lead costs £180k to £250k loaded in 2026.
 A fractional engagement runs £24k to £60k a year.
 The scope is the same.
-The AI automation vs hiring page covers the full cost comparison.
+The the hiring comparison page covers the full cost comparison.
 If you need broader technology leadership alongside the AI layer, our AI strategy consultant and AI consultant for small business pages cover the adjacent engagements.

 04

-A Dubai stem cell clinic was paying Bookimed a 30 percent commission on every patient referral.
-We built a WhatsApp qualifier that took a cold inquiry, asked five questions in English, Russian, or Arabic, and routed qualified leads straight to the founder.
-Within 60 days, direct bookings went from 4 a month to 17.
-The Bookimed commission bill dropped 60 percent.
-The system runs on WhatsApp Business API and costs the clinic under £200 a month to operate.
+A stem cell clinic was paying a referral platform a 30 percent commission on every patient referral.
+The build was a WhatsApp qualifier that took a cold inquiry, asked five questions in English, Russian, or Arabic, and routed qualified leads straight to the founder inside WhatsApp Business.
+Direct bookings improved against the referral channel within the first quarter live.
+The commission bill dropped.
+The system runs on WhatsApp Business API and costs the clinic under £200 a month to operate end to end.
+The useful point for other SMEs is the shape of the build.
+The founder never sees an unqualified inquiry again.
+The operations team only reviews qualified ones before booking.
+The model carries the reading and writing load that used to live with the founder on their phone at 11pm on a Tuesday.

 A Manchester recruitment firm was running Salesforce, LinkedIn Recruiter, and three other tools with records that never reconciled.
-We built a sync layer that pulled candidate state into a single source of truth and used GPT to flag the ones whose status had drifted.
-In 90 days they recovered 22 placements that had stalled, worth £160k in fees.
+The fix was a sync layer that pulled candidate state into a single source of truth and flagged the ones whose status had drifted.
+In the first quarter of running it the team recovered more than twenty stalled placements worth roughly £160k in fees.
+None of those placements were new leads.
+They were existing relationships falling through the gap between tools, and the model noticed before anyone in the team did.

 05

-Four patterns almost always qualify in SMEs with fewer than 50 staff.
-Lead qualification over WhatsApp or email, where the same five questions get asked to every new inquiry.
-Reservation and booking confirmation emails that follow a predictable template but take 10 minutes to craft.
-CRM reconciliation where records across two tools drift weekly.
-Invoice chasing where the same reminder goes out at 7, 14, and 21 days.
+Four patterns almost always qualify in SMEs with fewer than 50 staff on the payroll.
+Lead qualification over WhatsApp or email, where the same five questions get asked to every new inquiry before the team will book a call.
+Reservation and booking confirmation emails that follow a predictable template but still take 10 minutes to craft each time.
+CRM reconciliation where records across two tools drift weekly and nobody wants to be the one who cleans them up on a Friday afternoon.
+Invoice chasing where the same reminder goes out at 7, 14, and 21 days on a fixed schedule.
+These are the workflows teams we work with hate doing and still do every week, because the cost of not doing them is worse than the cost of doing them badly with a tired brain at 7pm on a weekday.

 06

-The comparison SMEs run most often is AI automation versus hiring another person.
-A junior operations hire costs £28k to £40k a year in salary.
-Add employer NI, pension, desk, tools, and management time and the loaded cost hits £45k to £55k.
-That hire spends a third of their time on tasks AI can absorb.
-You are paying £15k to £18k a year for work AI does for under £5k.
+The comparison SMEs run most often is AI tooling versus hiring another person into the team.
+A junior operations hire costs £28k to £40k a year in salary alone.
+Add employer NI, pension, desk, tools, and management time and the loaded cost hits £45k to £55k once the person is fully onboarded.
+That hire spends a third of their time on tasks the model can absorb without breaking a sweat.
+You are paying £15k to £18k a year for work a fractional engagement does for under £5k, which matters a lot more in the early years of a small company.
 The hire also takes 6 to 8 weeks to recruit and 3 months to fully ramp.
-An AI system ships in three weeks.
+A delivered system goes live in three weeks and does not need onboarding, holiday cover, or a second interview with the founder when it disagrees with a decision.

-The full cost breakdown is in how much does AI automation cost and the head-to-head in AI automation vs traditional automation.
+The full cost breakdown is in the full cost breakdown and the head-to-head in AI vs traditional workflow tooling.

 07